DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grid.md

 Field | Type | Description
 ------|------|------------
-children? | ReactElement | A React element to be placed in the root layout.
+children? | ReactNode | A React node to be placed in the root layout.

 ## Plugin Components